 The Angel’s Share series features the world premiere of David Hertzberg’s The Rose Elf Beginning in June 2018, Unison Media and The Green-Wood Historic Fund will present an all-new series of classical music concerts entitled, The Angel’s Share, to be performed in Green-Wood’s Catacombs.
 The highly-anticipated series will present opera and chamber music in one … Read more

-World War I, also called the First World War, the Great War, and the War to End All Wars, began in Europe in 1914.
-But it was not until April 6, 1917—100 years ago—that the United States Congress declared war against Germany.
-The American Expeditionary Force was organized and sent off to France to join … Read more
+INTRODUCTORY NOTE (Click here for the second half of entries, Jackson-Zarick) WWI Bio Search World War I, also called the First World War, the Great War, and the War to End All Wars, began in Europe in 1914.
+But it was not until April 6, 1917—100 years ago—that the United States Congress declared war against … Read more

-JACKSON, CHARLES WALTER (1885-1922).
+Please see the INTRODUCTORY NOTE at the beginning of the companion document that contains the World War I biographies covering the first section of the alphabet.
+WWI Bio Search JACKSON, CHARLES WALTER (1885-1922).
 Second lieutenant, American Expeditionary Forces, Aero Squadron.
 Jackson was born in New York City.
-The 1910 census shows that he lived on Avenue N in Brooklyn with his widowed mother and two older sisters on Avenue N in Brooklyn; that census notes that his mother had twelve children, seven of whom … Read more
+The 1910 census shows that he lived on … Read more

 The illustration pictured here, “View from Battle Hill, Green-Wood Cemetery,” was drawn and engraved by James Smillie (1807-1885) for Green-Wood historian Nehemiah Cleaveland’s 1847 guide, Green-Wood Illustrated.
 For the book, Smillie executed a series of engravings capturing the vast serene landscape of Green-Wood in its early years.
 At that time, before Central Park or Prospect Park were established, the beautiful hills and dells of the cemetery served as an ideal setting for a family day out.